stella-project/stella-documentation/docs/guides/participants-recommender-publications.md

 git push origin main
 ```

-Your ranker is now ready for integration into the STELLA-infrastructure.
+Your recommender-system is now ready for integration into the STELLA-infrastructure.
 Please make sure, that the visibility of your repository is set to "public".